 Nexii Signs The Climate Pledge

+Co-founded by Amazon and Global Optimism, The Climate Pledge is a commitment to reach net-zero carbon emissions by 2040 and brings companies together to accelerate joint action.

-Vancouver, March 07, 2023 (GLOBE NEWSWIRE) -- March 7, 2023 (Vancouver/ Unceded Territories of the Musqueam, Squamish and Tsleil-Waututh Nations) – Green construction company Nexii Building Solutions today announces it has signed The Climate Pledge.
+/EIN News/ -- VANCOUVER, British Columbia, March 07, 2023 (GLOBE NEWSWIRE) -- (Unceded Territories of the Musqueam, Squamish and Tsleil-Waututh Nations) – Green construction company Nexii Building Solutions today announces it has signed The Climate Pledge.
 Co-founded by Global Optimism and Amazon, The Climate Pledge has been signed by over 375 companies in 34 countries around the globe.
 Signatories commit to reaching net-zero carbon emissions by 2040—10 years ahead of the Paris Agreement.

 “We’re thrilled to join fellow climate innovators and industry leaders in signing The Climate Pledge,” said Zosia Brown, Vice President of Sustainability.
 “Nexii’s breakthrough construction process already goes well beyond industry standards; signing this pledge is a vital commitment in support of our efforts to keep teams accountable across every part of our business.”